In the “Big Foot” episode of Courage The Cowardly Dog we have a story which makes use of the legend of Big Foot.

 This scene also foreshadows the food fight which will happen later.

-I mention it here because finding himself covered in pie is emblematic of Courage’s weakness: He gets too anxious to think straight.
+I mention it here because finding himself covered in pie is emblematic of Courage’s shortcoming: He gets too anxious to think straight.
 He ends up looking silly and so even Muriel doesn’t take him seriously.

 Courage wants to protect Muriel from this dark shadow.